jobbrIO/jobbr-server/README.md

 # QuickStart
 There is a demo-solution with a ready to run application.

-## Installation
+## Installation (Outdated see Demo-Project)
-Simply create a database (or use any existing) by executing the CreateSchemaAndTables.sql-File, located in source\Jobbr.Server.Dapper.
+UPDATE: Simply create a database (or use any existing) by executing the CreateSchemaAndTables.sql-File, located in source\Jobbr.Server.Dapper.
 The JobStorageProvider is Dapper-based and has been tested against SQL Server 2012.

-## Hosting a JobbrServer
+## Hosting a JobbrServer (Outdated see Demo-Project)
-To host a JobbrServer simply define a Storage Provider for Jobs and JobArtefacts and initialize the JobServer:
+UPDATE: To host a JobbrServer simply define a Storage Provider for Jobs and JobArtefacts and initialize the JobServer.

 ```c#
 var jobStorageProvider = new DapperStorageProvider(@"YourConnectionString");